Oleksandr Kuzmuk

-Oleksandr Ivanovych Kuzmuk (Олекса́ндр Іва́нович Кузьму́к; born 17 April 1954) is a Ukrainian politician and military commander, who is member of the Party of Regions and was Minister of Defence of Ukraine on two occasions, from 1996 to 2001 and from 2004 to 2005.
+Oleksandr Ivanovych Kuzmuk (Олекса́ндр Іва́нович Кузьму́к; born 17 April 1954) is a Ukrainian politician and military commander, who was a member of the Party of Regions and also served as Minister of Defence of Ukraine on two occasions, from 1996 to 2001 and from 2004 to 2005.
 Kuzmuk formerly commanded the National Guard of Ukraine (1995–1996) and holds the highest rank in the Ukrainian military, General of the Army of Ukraine (1998).

 Early life and career

 Oleksandr Ivanovych Kuzmuk was born on 17 April 1954 into the family of military officer Ivan Fedorovych Kuzmuk (died 1973) and Rayisa Mykhailivna Kuzmuk, in the village of Diatylivka, in the Slavuta Raion of Khmelnytskyi Oblast.
 In 1975, he graduated the Kharkiv Higher Armor Command College.

 Soviet military career

-From 1975 to 1980, Kuzmuk served as platoon leader of armour forces, and became deputy chief of staff of his armour regiment.
-From 1980 to 1983, he was an audit student of the Malinovsky Military Armored Forces Academy, in Moscow.
-After that, until 1988 Kuzmuk was an instructor at the academy.
+From 1975 to 1978, Kuzmuk served as platoon leader of armour forces, before becoming the commander of a tank company in 1978, and then deputy chief of staff of a tank regiment.
+From 1980 to 1983, he was an audit student in the command department of the Malinovsky Military Armored Forces Academy, in Moscow.
+After that, until 1988 Kuzmuk was an instructor at the academy, first as a commander of a battalion of tanks and special vehicles, then of a tank training regiment.

-From 1988 to 1993, he was in leading positions of mechanized rifle division.
-From 1975 to 1993, Kuzmuk served in the Group of Soviet Forces in Germany, and the Belorussian, Moscow, Leningrad, Carpathian, and Odessa Military Districts.
-From 1993 to 1995, he was commander of the 32nd Army Corps and senior military chief of Crimea.
+From 1988 to 1992, he served as deputy commander of a motor-rifle division.
+Following the collapse of the Soviet Union, he joined the Armed Forces of Ukraine, becoming commander of a motor-rifle division.
+From 1993 to 1995, he was commander of the 32nd Army Corps and therefore the senior military chief of Crimea.

+Over the course of his military career, Kuzmuk served in the Group of Soviet Forces in Germany, and the Belorussian, Moscow, Leningrad, Carpathian, and Odessa Military Districts.